- Who We Are

 As a not for profit organisation, our goal is to be able to plough back the revenue we earn from events and subscriptions into initiatives which will benefit our members.
 We are therefore delighted to be offering the EANS funded observerships, first introduced in 2014.

 These will be awarded to the highest scoring candidates who demonstrate to the selection panel both their need for exposure outside of their training unit and the potential gain at this point of their careers.

 No preference will be given to the host or applicant’s geographical location or subspecialty.
 Host units have not been pre-selected; it is entirely the candidate’s decision which unit they approach.
 Applications must be jointly agreed with the host unit, and the candidate must submit an invitation letter from the host unit.

 The financial stipend for the observer is €3000.
 A final portion of the sum will be delivered upon completion of the post-Observership conditions (see below).

-Applications for 2018 EANS-funded Observerships are now closed.
+Applications for 2019 EANS-funded Observerships is now open!

 The 2018 EANS-funded observerships winner have been announced!

 The 2017 EANS-funded observerships winners have been announced!

 Our congratulations go to: